By Dan Simms

 This guide presents the six best home insurance companies in Florida as determined by our exhaustive analysis and stringent criteria.
-We rank homeowners insurance companies based on the level of coverage they provide, annual premiums, available discounts, optional endorsements, and customer satisfaction.
+We rank homeowners insurance companies based on coverage, annual premiums, available discounts, optional endorsements, and customer satisfaction.

 The following providers can help get you started on homeowners insurance.
 Contact them to get a free quote.

 Home insurance companies that insure Florida homes are keenly aware of the increased risk they’re accepting, which means they tend to charge higher premiums for more restrictive coverage.
-While that puts Florida homeowners in a tight spot, some companies offer better value than others in terms of insurance coverage per dollar, and those companies are the ones we’ve decided to highlight here.
+While that puts Florida homeowners in a tight spot, some companies offer better value than others in terms of insurance coverage per dollar.

-Below, we’ll include a table summarizing the six best homeowners insurance companies in Florida.
+Below, we’ll include a table summarizing Florida’s six best homeowners insurance companies.

 |Home Insurance Company||Average Annual Premium||House Method Star Rating||A.M Best Rating||Savings vs. National Average|

 At the opposite end of the spectrum, we have State Farm, a long-time leader in the insurance business.
-The company was founded in 1922, giving it 100 years of experience that dwarfs Lemonade’s seven years in the business.
-State Farm also offers car insurance, life insurance, renters insurance, and pet insurance and provides multi-policy discounts for people who bundle another policy with their homeowners’ insurance.
+The company was founded in 1922, giving it 100 years of experience.
+State Farm also offers car, life, renters, and pet insurance and provides multi-policy discounts for people who bundle another policy with their homeowners’ insurance.

 State Farm’s most attractive quality is its affordable annual premiums.
 In a state like Florida, choosing a more affordable insurance company often means accepting less-than-stellar coverage with restrictive coverage limits and high deductibles, but that’s not the case with State Farm.
 The company designs its policies to cover as many perils as possible in its base plan, alleviating the need for customers to tack on tons of supplemental coverage.

-However, most Floridians wind up adding optional coverage for the many weather-related risks they have to deal with, and State Farm has them covered.
-The company offers additional coverage for hurricanes, tornados, and floods, among others.
+However, most Floridians add optional coverage for the many weather-related risks they have to deal with, and State Farm covers them.
+This company offers additional coverage for hurricanes, tornados, and floods.